JinkaiZ/SOFTENG_370_A2/A2_report.md

 DEBUG:fuse.log-mixin:-> unlink /hello ()
 DEBUG:fuse.log-mixin:<- unlink None

 Q3.
 Yes, we can use the chmod function to change the mode of the file to 777.
+OR talk about the permission (allow_other)